abhit-rana/Will-Hero/README.md

 ## Implementation

-* The UI of the Game is designed through JavaFX
+* The Backend and UI of the Game are designed through Java and JavaFX + Scene Builder, respectively
 * Animations in the Game are made through the Animation Timer, Translation, and Timeline classes within JavaFX Framework
 * The option to save and load the Game is made through a Serializable interface, and Serialization/deserialization concepts